- How does this differ from other leadership programmes?

 Yes, definitely.
 The CEO Programme is designed it to enable leaders from across the UK (and even farther!) to participate.
 All that is required during the six-month period is your attendance at two residentials and one half-day working session a month, in Months 2, 3 and 5.
 During Month 4, you and your top team will participate in a full-day working session with an expert.
 If you are outside of London, we will work with you to find a solution that fits your needs.
 For the full-day simulated board meeting in Month 4, we ask for you and your board chair to join us in London.

-The first cohort will be no more than 20 people.
-We have found this to be an optimal size to develop a strong community, while allowing for significant individual attention.
+The first three cohorts of the CEO Programme have sat between 8 - 10 people, and we will likely expand this number in future cohorts.
+No cohort will be more than 20 people, as we have found this to be an optimal size to develop a strong community, while allowing for significant individual attention.

 - We have an exceptional and expanding community of partners that includes: